pari1jay/2_Drug-Efficacy-Prediction-Model/README.md

 ### Cohen’s Kappa :
 Measures how well your model agrees with actual labels beyond chance.
 It's a more robust metric than accuracy when classes are uneven or when guessing could yield misleading results.

+## 💡 Why This Matters
+This tool helps scientists focus lab efforts only on promising compounds, accelerating the HIV drug discovery process — just like a spam filter helps skip useless emails.